 Impacts of working from home on workplace diversity and inclusion

-On the flip side, Harvard Business Review believed that working from home gives companies an advantage of retaining talented, especially highly motivated employees4.
+On the flip side, Harvard Business Review believed that working from home gives companies an advantage in retaining talented, especially highly motivated employees4.

 Ways to promote workplace diversity and inclusion

-Creating an inclusive and diverse environment within an organisation revolves around the art of effective communications.
+Creating an inclusive and diverse environment within an organisation revolves around the art of effective communication.
 Employees have to be proactive to engage in the team.
-Since working from home limits the opportunities to face-to-face communication, it fosters the uses of telecommunications.
+Since working from home limits the opportunities for face-to-face communication, it fosters the use of telecommunications.

-Here at TRG International, we have a multitude of interns and staff who work remotely from different places of the world.
-To create a dynamic and inclusive environment for such a diversity of people, we try to implement regularly checking in calls, motivate them to raise questions, ask for feedback as well as cultivating knowledge via our online learning platforms.
+Here at TRG International, we have a multitude of interns and staff who work remotely from different places in the world.
+To create a dynamic and inclusive environment for such a diversity of people, we try to implement regular check-in calls, motivate them to raise questions, and ask for feedback as well as cultivate knowledge via our online learning platforms.

 Below are some ways to increase diversity and inclusion in the virtual workplace.

 Encourage diverse thinking

 Having employees of different backgrounds allows a company to think in culturally diverse ways.
 However, it is mandatory that the means of sorting the ideas and issues be in unity.